I have been working at Spirit Airlines (Less than a year)

 There is flexible travel options as well as flexibility within the schedule.

 The turnover is high for Customer Service Agents forcing a lot of people to stay on mandatory on the clock and when you actually do want to come in for extra hours, the answer is no. The shifts are part time mostly and hardly anyone to pick up shifts for you if you need time off.

 Hire more people so that if an agent wants time off it would balance the actual people who want to come in to work more hours.

 I applied online.
 The process took 2 weeks.
-I interviewed at Spirit Airlines (Fort Lauderdale, FL) in June 2015.
+I interviewed at Spirit Airlines (Fort Lauderdale, FL) in February 2017.

 Let us know if we're missing any workplace or industry recognition –